johannesrave/johannesrave.github.io/README.md

 - [My Java solutions](https://github.com/johannesrave/ExercismJavaTrack) for [exercism](https://exercism.io/)
 - [My C# solutions](https://github.com/johannesrave/ExercismCSharpTrack) for [exercism](https://exercism.io/)
 - [My hackerrank profile](https://www.hackerrank.com/johannes_rave)

+### Generative Design

+There are several node-based geometry packages in the industrial-design-space, but the most important one is Grasshopper, which ships with Rhino3D.
+Grasshopper can be used to generate repetitive geometry, recursive patterns and all kinds of interesting models and shapes.
+This can be achieved using nodes (__visual programming__), __Python__, and __C#__.
+I have worked with all of them, depending on the task at hand.

+There is a bit of a learning curve, and professionals who master generating production-ready geometry are sought after, especially since the model has to incorporate minute design changes that only come up during the process.
+I built my models in a flexible way by separating concerns, to be able to include those design changes without having to begin from scratch on each iteration.

+Unfortunately, I can't share images of these projects, as they were done for customers confidentially.
+I will still list them here to give an idea of the kind of task completed.

+- Generative front grille with a custom curve-fitting function written in C#, inspired by my own work in the car industry.
+This might make it into a car for an Asian market.

+- A shutline generator in for car-models, to automate the tedious process of building visual shutlines for presentations

+- Recursive graphical patterns inspired by Muslim architecture

 ## Game-design and visual design